DasHammett/st/README.md

 (```st.font: Input:style=Regular:pixelsize=13:antialias=true:autohint=false``` for example)

 ## Can I futher customize st?
 Absolutely!
 Take a look at the `config.def.h` file and make the adjustments you would like, specially on the bindings.
 Changes need to be done AFTER applying the patches, otherwise will fail.
+If you already compiled st, then please edit `config.h` file instead.
 Remember you will need to compile and install again st.\
 Changes in the `.Xresource` file just require the good ol' `xrdb -merge ~/.Xresources` and re-open st